 Community groups that permit City facilities provide an important role in promoting physical activity, enhancing active lifestyles and promoting community wellness.
 The proposed guiding principles and permit rate framework will enable Parks and Recreation to consolidate its partnership with community groups and advance Council and Committee's priority on children and youth.
 A harmonized permit rate structure for Parks and Recreation facilities will ensure equitable, accessible and consistent permit rates for recreation facilities across the City.
 Staff will begin development of specific rates for different facilities and user groups, based on the proposed framework.
-Further financial details and specific rate proposals will be reported back to the Economic Development and Parks Committee at its meeting on November 15, 2004.
+Further financial details and specific rate proposals will be reported back to the Committee at their meeting in November 2004.

-Contact Name:
+Contact:

-Brenda Librecz, Acting General Manager, Parks and Recreation, 416-392-8182, 416-392-8535, blibrecz@toronto.ca.
+Brenda Librecz Acting General Manager, Parks and Recreation 416-392-8182 416-392-8535 blibrecz@toronto.ca